Contracts are the backbone of any business relationship, but even the most carefully drafted agreements can be breached.

 If another party breaches your contract, you may be frustrated and want to take them to court to claim damages as a remedy.
 However, seeking remedies through litigation is costly, stressful, and time-consuming.
 While courts can help resolve a breach of contract dispute, this should generally be the last resort.

-Litigation might, however, be needed for certain breaches of contracts.
-For instance, where there is a significant amount of money involved or highly complex legal issues to resolve which cannot be resolved informally.
+However, litigation might be needed for certain contract breaches, such as those involving a significant amount of money or highly complex legal issues that cannot be resolved informally.

-It is also important to remember to first check your written contract in case it specifies specific steps a party needs to follow if there is a breach of contract.
-For example, a contract may specify that parties need to try to resolve a dispute informally before going to court and seeking remedies.
+It is also important to remember to check your written contract in case it specifies specific steps a party needs to follow if there is a breach of contract.
+For example, a contract may specify that parties must try to resolve a dispute informally before going to court and seeking remedies.

 What remedies are available for breach of contract?

-If you wish to seek remedies for a breach of contracts, there are several remedies to consider.
+There are several remedies to consider if you wish to seek remedies for a breach of contract.

 Here are some key remedies a business may be able to pursue: